 Instrumental music is basically abstract, but when a composer decides to write a descriptive work, he depends on his audience’s acceptance of the work’s description in the program notes.
 This concept is particularly important with “Such Sweet Thunder” for some of the movements were composed without any reference to Shakespeare, and others originally depicted different scenes and characters than those listed in the final program.
 For example, the opening movement shares its title with the album.
 The suite’s title came from “A Midsummer Night’s Dream”, but the movement’s original title was “Cleo”.
 And if that wasn’t confusing enough, Ellington typically introduced the movement by saying that it was inspired by Othello’s wooing of Desdemona!
 The piece could have described Cleopatra on her barge, but the Othello reading works better: To impress Desdemona’s father—and eventually Desdemona herself—Othello tells of his experiences as a soldier and slave.
 He tells of being in a jungle amidst cannibals and men whose heads were below their shoulders.
 This is a great fit for Ellington, as “jungle music” was one of his early specialties.
 Set to a 12-bar blues structure, the opening movement features the plunger-muted trumpets that were part of Ellington’s repertoire at the Cotton Club.
 The piece also has a swagger that could represent the Moor’s confident walk, and while the mood softens during Ray Nance’s cornet solo—perhaps depicting Othello retelling his story to Desdemona—Sam Woodyard maintains the crackling backbeat throughout the movement.
 According to Strayhorn biographer Walter van de Leur (who has studied Strayhorn’s manuscript scores) this is the only instance in the suite where Ellington and Strayhorn wrote parts of the same movement.
-However, the measure numbers van de Leur lists do not line up with the bars as I’ve counted them from the recording.
-Forced to make an educatedguess, I would say that Strayhorn’s contribution was the four-bar interlude between the fourth and fifth choruses.
-Without having the score in hand—and the score for this movement is reportedly incomplete—it’s hard to say for sure.
+Van de Leur’s Strayhorn biography offers a breakdown of the choruses, but the measure numbers did not line up with what I counted from the recording.
+In an e-mail, van de Leur confirmed my educated guess that Strayhorn composed the four-bar interlude between the fourth and fifth choruses.

 Ellington takes a great deal of poetic license with two further movements.
 “Lady Mac” is not the scheming and eventually insane Queen of Scotland we encounter in “Macbeth”.
 Ellington portrays her with a ragtime-tinged jazz waltz, claiming in his concert introductions that she was indeed a woman of royal birth, but “we suspect she had a little ragtime in her soul”.
 Whether or not the listener buys into Ellington’s premise, the piece is a charming interlude featuring a fine melody statement by the saxophone section which blossoms into a variation by the brass section.
 Ellington’s piano adds commentary throughout, and Russell Procope and Clark Terry play graceful solos on alto sax and flugelhorn, respectively.
 The last chorus foresees Lady Macbeth’s downfall with strong, stabbing triplet block chords by the ensemble and a striking “doomsday” motive—a low, accented descent of a minor second—at the end (Versions of this motive also appear at the conclusion of “Such Sweet Thunder” and “Sonnet to Hank Cinq”; its exact textual purpose is unclear, but had it been used in more of the movements, it might have acted as a glue to hold this expansive suite together).
 On “The Telecasters”, Ellington combines characters from two plays: the three Witches from “Macbeth”—portrayed by the trombone trio—and Othello’s nemesis, Iago—played by baritone saxophonist Harry Carney.
 Ellington explained the title by noting that all four characters always had something to say.
 His setting starts with the trombones arguing with Woode’s bass, and then calmly backing Carney’s stopping-and-starting melody statement.
 Later, the piece becomes a true conversation between Carney and the trombones, with the principals commenting on each other’s musical ideas.